 The inductor or inductors associated with the main heater coil (work coil) is a kind of choke that helps eliminating any possible entry of the high frequency content into the power supply and also for restricting the current to safe limits.

 The value of this inductor should be much higher compared to the work coil.
 A 2mH is generally quite enough for the purpose.
 However it must be built using high gauge wires for facilitating a high current range through it safely.

 C1 and L1 constitute the tank circuit here for the intended high resonant frequency latching.
 Again these too musts be rated to withstand high magnitudes of current and heat.

 Here we can see the incorporation of a 330nF/400V metalized PP capacitors.

-Now comes L1, which is the most crucial element of the whole circuit.
+This second concept is also a ZVS induction heater, but uses a center bifurcation for the work coil, which may be slightly less efficient compared to the previous design.
+The L1, which is the most crucial element of the whole circuit.
 It must be built using extremely thick copper wires so that it sustains the high temperatures during the induction operations.

 The capacitor as discussed above must be ideally connected as close as possible to the L1 terminals. his is important for sustaining the resonant frequency at the specified 200kHz frequency.

 For the induction heater coil L1, many 1mm copper wire may be wound in parallel or in bifilar manner in order to dissipate current more effectively causing lower heat generation in the coil.

 In this method we wind it in the form of two separate coils joined at the center for acquiring the required center tap.